The Author List – Everyone we’ve talked to or talked about on the L&BH Hour for Readers & Writers

 Lan Duong is Associate Professor in Cinema and Media Studies at the University of Southern California.
 She is the author of Treacherous Subjects: Gender, Culture, and Trans-Vietnamese Feminism and coeditor of Southeast Asian Women in the Diaspora: Troubling Borders in Literature and Art.
 Her poetry has appeared in Watermark: Vietnamese American Poetry and Prose, Bold Words: Asian American Writing…

-Kim McMillon – Author, Educator
+Kim McMillon – Author, Educator, And Playwright

 Lan Duong – Poet